GW Invariants Relative Normal Crossings Divisors: Symplectic normal crossing divisors

-In this paper we will work only with $J$'s which are compatible to $V$ in the sense of Definition 3.2 of \cite{ip1}.
-This is a condition on the normal 1-jet of $J$ along $V$: \begin{enumerate} \item[(b)] .2in $ [(\nabla_\xi J + J\nabla_{J\xi}J)(v)]^N = [\nabla_vJ)\xi + J (\nabla_{Jv}J)\xi]^N$ for all $v\in TV$, $\xi \in NV$; \end{enumerate} discussed in more detail in the Appendix.
+\begin{rem} We are not requiring $J$ to be locally invariant under this $\cx^*$ action.
+We also are not imposing the condition that the branches are perpendicular with respect to $\omega$ or that the projections $\pi_i$ are $J$-holomorphic.
+We also allow transverse self intersections of various components of $V$.
+When each component of $V$ is a submanifold of $X$ the divisor is said to have {\em simple} normal crossing singularities.
+Any of these assumptions would simplify some of the arguments, but are not needed. \end{rem} In this paper we only work with $J$'s compatible with $V$ in the sense of Definition 3.2 of \cite{ip1}.
+This is a condition on the normal 1-jet of $J$ along $V$: \begin{enumerate} \item[(b)] .2in $ [(\nabla_\xi J + J\nabla_{J\xi}J)(v)]^N = [(\nabla_vJ)\xi + J (\nabla_{Jv}J)\xi]^N$ for all $v\in TV$, $\xi \in NV$; \end{enumerate} discussed in the Appendix.
 This extra condition is needed to ensure that the stable map compactification has codimension 2 boundary strata, so it gives an invariant, independent of parameters.
-A priori, even when $V$ is smooth the relatively stable map compactification may have real codimension 1 boundary without this extra assumption.
+A priori, even when $V$ is smooth the relatively stable map compactification may have real codimension 1 boundary strata without this extra assumption.

+A symplectic normal crossing divisor could be defined locally in terms of an atlas of charts on $(X, \om, J)$ compatible with $V$.
+The local models suffice to construct both a smooth resolution $\wt V$ of $V$ by separating its local branches as well as the complex normal bundle $N$, in effect proving a tubular neighborhood theorem in this context.
+For simplicity of exposition, we decided instead to include the global existence of $\wt V$ and $N$ as part of the definition of a normal crossing divisor.

-\begin{ex} A large class of examples of normal crossings is provided by algebraic geometry.
-Assume $X$ is a smooth projective variety and $V$ a complex codimension 1 subvariety which is locally a transverse union of smooth divisors.
-In particular $V$ could be the transverse intersection of smooth divisors, in which case $V$ is said to have {\em simple} normal crossings, but in general the divisors may also self intersect.
-Then $V$ is a symplectic normal crossings divisor for $(X, J_0, \omega_0)$ where $J_0$ is integrable complex structure and $\omega_0$ the Kahler form.
+One could also define a notion of normal crossing in the smooth or even orbifold category.
+In this paper we insist that the normal bundle $N$ carry a complex structure, which induces a local $\cx^*$-action normal to $V$.
+Otherwise, one only has an $\R_+$ action, which is the typical situation in SFT, leading to further complications. \begin{ex} A large class of examples is provided by algebraic geometry.
+Assume $X$ is a smooth projective variety and $V$ a smooth normal crossing divisor in $X$ in this category (i.e. the normalization of $V$ is a smooth projective variety).
+Then $V$ is a symplectic normal crossing divisor for $(X, J_0, \omega_0)$ where $J_0$ is the integrable complex structure and $\omega_0$ the Kahler form.
 For example (a) $X$ could be a Hirzebruch surface and $V$ the union of the zero section, the infinity section and several fibers or (b) $V$ could be the union of a section and a nodal fiber in an elliptic surface $X$.